Following are some simple guidelines and expectations that will help everyone enjoy their visit.

 Chaperones are asked to assist with hands-on activities and games (tug-of-war, board games, sack races).

 The Gift Shop will be open–there are many inexpensive items.
 Shopping in the giftshop supports the museum.

 Be conservative with the water at the pump.
 The caretakers use the same well, and we do not want to run the well dry.

 Alert drivers in your group that we have a 1-mile dirt road leading to the museum’s parking lot.
 Parking for buses is available in the first parking lot that vehicles enter.
 Automobiles will enter the same parking lot then turn right into the second lot.

 If you are not sure about the weather, don’t hesitate to call us at 974-6278.
 Any decision to cancel due to severe weather will be made in the morning and we will send an email to you.
 PLEASEtake shelter if a sudden thunderstorm comes up (you should read the NOAA info about lightning for your own information–there is no loud speaker at the museum to issue warnings!).

 Whenever possible animals are part of the experience in our 18th century village.
 You may pet animals ONLY when permission is given by the owners or handlers.
 Alwaysask beforetouching.
 All visitors need to watch for horses traveling around the museum.
 TURTLES should NEVER be touched.

-Please help the children respect the grounds, buildings, and equipment.
-(Walk across bridges – don’t run / Do not climb on trees, fences, or buildings / etc.) The dam is going to be closed for walking across.
+Please help the children respect the grounds, buildings, and equipment: Walk across bridges – don’t run / Do not climb on trees, fences, or buildings / etc. Respect the boundaries of construction sites, and please avoid them.